Eben60/LabVIEW0.jl/docs/installation_advise.md

 # Installation and Getting Started

 ## Installation
 Obviously you need both Julia and LabVIEW(TM).
+The LabVIEW part of the package was tested on Windows only.
+The Julia part was tested on a Mac as well, and should actually work on all supported platforms.

 Julia is FOSS and can be downloaded from https://julialang.org/downloads/ .
 The most current version is higly recommended, but 1.6 (LTS) would also work.